thesoftwarejedi/payeezy_js/example/README.md

 Sample code provide Payeezy Javascript Integration

+# How to run the sample code (sample.html)?
+Or integrate with Payeezy.js file ?

+Please click on "Download ZIP" or "Clone in Desktop"

+Keep the js files and sample.html file in one directory on your local file system.

+open web browser and run the sample.html file.
+Please see the guideline for browser compatibility.

 ![alt tag](https://github.com/payeezy/payeezy_js/raw/master/example/payeezyjs.png)

 1. Payeezy.js (which is included on the page using a &lt; script> tag) intercepts the form submit, and then